Benefits of Wellbeing at Work

 A fair point!
 I’m sure my version of happiness is not the same as yours… unless you enjoy flinging your boots off after a hard day’s manual labour or traipsing through forest with a baby on your back?
 No?
 Moving on…

-To measure workplace wellbeing using self-reports, you can ask employees questions like:
+To measure workplace happiness using self-reports, you can ask employees questions like:

 • Is your work fulfilling?